kunj134/mern-infra/terraform/readme.md

 ## Step:4 changes in values of defined variables as per the environment

-Refer to provider.tf to configure central tagging for the resources which will create from terraform.
+Refer to "provider.tf" to configure central tagging for the resources which will create from terraform.

-Refer to locals.tf to configure values of defined variables.
+Refer to "locals.tf" to configure values of defined variables.

 ## Step:5 Create infra setup using terraform commands